 How to write a follow-up email after an interview: Basic Tips

-Firstly, remember about time.
+Firstly, remember about the time.
 As it was already mentioned, it is not appropriate to write the next day and ask about the decision.
 This will show your desperation and can diminish your value in the recruiter’s mind.
 Express your passion but remain professional.
 Despite the fact that in most cases we look for a job in order to pay bills, still, enthusiastic candidates are more often appreciated.
 The more you show how excited you are about the future collaboration, the higher chances to get the job.
 However, you need to show your professionalism.
 Too much emotion can signal about your desperation as well.
 So be focused on the important information.
-Also, do not allow yourself to show your angriness because of the long awaiting.
+Also, do not allow yourself to show your angriness because of the long waiting.
 Keep your email simple.
 Do not add complicated phrases or long sentences.
-In most cases, the straightforward message is the best way to express your thoughts and views.
+In most cases, a straightforward message is the best way to express your thoughts and views.
 Questions like “Is the opening still available?” or “Do you have any news considering our interview” are effective and easy to answer.

 “By the way, one of the best ways to maintain and improve the deliverability and openness score is by checking email addresses.
 Using online email verification you can avoid bounces, catch-all, dead emails.
 You increase email deliverability, save your domain email, enhance the open rate.
 By clearing email lists from dead emails you save your domain, IP, and other indicators.”